Widdershin/flask-desktop/README.rst

-WebUI
+flask-desktop
 =====

-WebUI is a Python module that allows you to convert Flask apps into cross platform desktop apps with three lines of code.
+flask-desktop is a Python module that allows you to convert Flask apps into cross platform desktop apps with three lines of code.

 Installation:
 -------------
 ::

-    pip install WebUI
+    pip install git+git://github.com/widdershin/flask-desktop.git

+I'd like to have flask-desktop available on pip, but currently don't have the time and headspace to make that happen.
+If you want this to happen, please do it and I'll add you as a collaborator to this repo.

 Usage:
 ------